Skip to main content

 View mausoleum options

-Cremation involves placing a coffin or casket into a cremator.
-At Springvale Botanical Cemetery and Bunurong Memorial Park, we have on-site crematoriums that have been serving families with care and dignity for many years.
-Cremation gives families many options to honour and remember their loved one in a personal way.
+Cremation involves the respectful process of placing a coffin or casket into a cremator.
+At Springvale Botanical Cemetery and Bunurong Memorial Park, our on-site crematorium services in Melbourne have been serving the community with dignity for many years.

 A wooden walkway with plaques extends over a calm lake, leading to a modern building, with a fountain spraying in the background under a clear blue sky.